MarieAlder/MarieAlder.github.io/_pages/research.md

 ## Work in Progress

-**Bidding for the Environment: Allocation Independence in Cap-and-Trade Systems**
+**Bidding for the Environment: Free Allowances in Cap-and-Trade Systems**

 _with Benjamin Hattemer_